mpv-player/mpv/README.md

 If you want to use a stable FFmpeg release, use the latest release, which has most likely the best maintenance out of all stable releases.
-Older releases are for distros, and at best receive basic changes like fixing critical security issues or build fixes, and at worst are completely abandoned.
+Older releases are for distros, and at best receive basic changes, like fixing critical security issues or build fixes, and at worst are completely abandoned.

 ## FFmpeg ABI compatibility